Smit24/drishtikona/README.md

+# drishtikona
-# Audio description of surrounding environment for the visually impaired
+Audio description of surrounding environment for the visually impaired